noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 ### NDIS "Farming"
 However, healthcare isn't the only sector discriminating against people with disabilities.
 An article by The Saturday Paper titled "The view from inside the NDIS" details the experience of, among others, Luke Stickels.
 Stickels is now a registered NDIS support worker and coordinator, however much of the reason he is successful now, is because of the hardships he endured while supporting his late brother, Justin.

 Stickels witnessed first hand the neglect and exploitation his brother was subjected to on a daily basis.
 While some organisations put the effort in to "maximise [Justin's] independence and quality of life goals", there were just as many willing to blatantly exploit his intellectual disability for profit.
-One specific provider would Justin occasionally, then blatantly bill for a 3 hour visit.
+One specific provider would call Justin occasionally, then bill the NDIS for a 3 hour visit.

-I find it ironic that in the very system's established to help people with disabilities live "normal" lives, they are often treated more like paychecks than people.
+I find it ironic that in the very system's established to help people with disabilities live "normal" lives ends up encouraging people to treat them more like paychecks than people.

 https://www.thesaturdaypaper.com.au/news/education/2024/09/21/the-view-inside-the-ndis